 The decline of internet freedom in the UK

-In 2018, the European Court of Human Rights ruled that the UK’s mass surveillance described in earlier Investigatory Powers Act violated the human rights.
-Things didin’t get better in 2019, when the policed ordered one ISP to shut down wifi in some Underground stations to disrupt a peaceful protest.
+In 2018, the European Court of Human Rights ruled that the UK’s mass surveillance described in earlier Investigatory Powers Act violated human rights.
+Things didn’t get better in 2019 when the police ordered one ISP to shut down wifi in some Underground stations to disrupt a peaceful protest.
 Later, an Online Harms White Paper was released.
-While it was aimed at illegal online content, this document also discussed which legal content should be tagged and harmful.
+While it was aimed at illegal online content, this document also discussed which legal content should be tagged as harmful.

 What can you do with a VPN in the UK?

 If you’ve read the section above, you probably know that the most important thing that a VPN can do for you is protecting your privacy.
 When your traffic is encrypted and your IP stays hidden, it becomes a real challenge for the UK government to track you down and snoop on your activities.

 At the same time, you can hide from your ISP and bypass its blocks.
 You may also want to hide your IP when downloading torrents.
 While P2P is still legal in the UK, you don’t want to get caught with copyrighted content on your device.

 What’s more, a VPN is a powerful tool against geo-blocking.
 Not every streaming platform is available in the UK, and even if it is, that doesn’t your favorite show will be in the library.
 With a VPN, you can connect to another country and access everything that’s unavailable in your country.